 Thank you for visiting ReligionFacts!
 Below is some information about this website, presented in the form of Frequently

 That leads to the second reason I created ReligionFacts – I enjoy studying religion and this provides a focus for my studies.
 I think religion is a fascinating subject and writing articles, designing charts, and categorizing topics helps me to retain and understand what I've learned from my research.

-I am an American with a bachelor's degree in religion from an American university and two master's degrees in religion from UK universities.
-I have decided to keep everything else anonymous.
+I am an American with a master's degree in religion.
+I have chosen to keep everything else anonymous.
 This is primarily because I believe it helps support the goal of this website as an objective source if I don't reveal my religious or ethnic background, specific area of academic study, or related information.
 I also don't want to present myself as an authority on the subjects here.
 Although I have academic training, I am no expert and write these articles only as an interested private researcher.

 As mentioned above, I'm not telling and it's not relevant anyway.
 ReligionFacts is not intended to promote or support any one religion and I have done my best to keep any and all personal biases out of it.

 I have received numerous e-mails from students asking for my name because they are not allowed to cite anonymous sources.
 But I am sticking to my decision to remain anonymous.
 (For more information on this, see About ReligionFacts.com.)
 This is primarily because I believe it helps support the goal of this website as an objective source if I don't reveal my religious background, specific area of academic study, or related information.

 Good luck with your project and I'm very glad ReligionFacts was helpful in your research!